--and any lentils and beans like black lentils, lobia beans instead of chickpea.
+-and any lentils or beans like black lentils, lobia beans instead of chickpea.

 Lamb and chickpea is one classic delicious combo.
-Yea you can add lamb or if you prefer pork or beef into this curry.
+Yes you can add lamb or if you prefer pork or beef into this curry.

 We have used sprouted chickpeas, along with spinach, broccoli and potatoes for the vegetables in this stew like vegetarian curry.
 You can use any combinations of vegetables that you have handy.
 I suggest carrots, cauliflower, even cashews, sweet potatoes(any kind of potatoes will do), lobia beans, pumpkin.

 Serve this delicious vegetable chickpea curry with rice.
 And for low card, healthy options serve it with a bowl of quinoa and few lime wedges on the side.
 One of your best quick and mild curry for your family dinner.

 Make this everyday Chickpeas Broccoli Spinach Potato Curry in Coconut Milk and let me know how you liked it.
 Tag us on Instagram @currytrail.
 We love it if you try our recipe and share your feedback.